huntabyte/unetlab.github.io/_posts/2017-01-14-eve-ng-adding-more-hdd-space-to-ova.md

 ---
 layout: post
 published: true
-title: "How to Expand HDD in EVE OVA"
+title: "How to Add more HDD space to EVE OVA"
 abstract: !
-"HowTo Expand HDD in EVE OVA."
+"How to Add more HDD space to EVE OVA"
 categories:
 - HowTo
 authors: